Secrets Management #

 - The update, creation and deletion of secrets is described in secrets/README.md.

 - We use a set of helper programs to update the secrets for the different servers.
-In addition to updating
+In addition to updating the secrets, the helper program also:

 - Tracks which server the secret was updated for.